Tofu: Japan

-Korea
+South Korea

 Dubu plays an important part in Korean cuisine.
 Tofu is often pan-fried and served as banchan with a dipping sauce.
 It is also used in many soups.
 Cubes of firm tofu can be seasoned with soy sauce, garlic, and other ingredients before pan-frying.
 A dish of tofu cubes simmered with similar spicy seasoning is called dubu-jorim.
 Dubu-kimchi features blanched tofu served in rectangular slices around the edges of a plate with pan-fried kimchi.
 This is a popular food to accompany alcoholic drinks (anju).
 Soft, unpressed sun-dubu is used as the main ingredient of sundubu-jjigae (soft tofu stew), while other soups and stews such as doenjang-guk (soybean paste soup), doenjang-jjigae (soybean paste stew), and kimchi-jjigae (kimchi stew) tend to have diced firm tofu in them.
 As in many other East Asian countries, tofu is also enjoyed in a hot pot dish called dubu-jeongol (tofu hot pot).

 Southeast Asia

 Indonesia

 In Indonesia, tofu is called tahu, a loanword from the Hokkien Chinese pronunciation of tofu (tāu-hū, 豆腐).
 In Indonesian markets, tofu is usually available in two forms: tahu putih or common white firm tofu; and tahu goreng or fried tofu that has developed a brown skin.
 Tahu yun yi or tahu Bandung is yellow tofu colored with turmeric.

 A common cooking technique in many parts of East and Southeast Asia involves deep frying tofu in vegetable oil, sunflower oil, or canola oil.
 In Indonesia, it is usually fried in palm oil.
 Although pre-fried tofu is often sold cold, it is seldom eaten directly and requires additional cooking.

-Popular Indonesian tofu dishes includes tahu gejrot and kupat tahu.
+Popular Indonesian tofu dishes include tahu gejrot and kupat tahu.
 Tahu gejrot is tahu pong type of hollow fried tofu cut into small pieces, served with a thin, watery dressing made by blending palm sugar, vinegar, and sweet soy sauce, garnished with chili pepper, garlic, and shallot.
 Kupat tahu is slices of tofu served with ketupat rice cake, usually in peanut sauce dressing.
-Slices of tofu usually mixed in gado-gado, ketoprak and siomay.
+Slices of tofu are usually mixed in gado-gado, ketoprak and siomay.

 Bacem is a method of cooking tofu originating in Central Java.
 The tofu is boiled in coconut water, mixed with lengkuas (galangal), Indonesian bay leaves, coriander, shallot, garlic, tamarind and palm sugar.
 After the spicy coconut water has completely evaporated, the tofu is fried until it is golden brown.
 The result is moist but rather firm, sweet, and spicy tofu.
 This cooked tofu variant is commonly known as tahu bacem in Indonesian.
 Tahu bacem is commonly prepared along with tempeh and chicken.

 Philippines

-In the Philippines, the sweet delicacy taho is made of fresh tofu with brown sugar syrup and sago.
+In the Philippines, the sweet delicacy tahô is made of fresh tofu with brown sugar syrup and sagó.
 The Malaysian and Singaporean version of taho or douhua is called tofufa or taufufa.
 Warm soft tofu is served in slices (created by scooping it from a wooden bucket with a flat spoon) in a bowl with either pandan-flavored sugar syrup or palm sugar syrup.